arrive-software/college-entrance-exam-countdown/README.md

 # college-entrance-exam-countdown

-a simple countdown for the 2027 Chinese college entrance exam
+a simple countdown for the 2027 Chinese college entrance exam.